brentstineman/SimpleCloudManagerProject.github.io/index.md

 Welcome to the Simple Cloud Manager Project (SCAMP) !!

-When dealing with the cloud, there are two common challenges:
+When dealing with the cloud, there are two common asks:

-1) Make it easy for a non-technical user to provision and access cloud resources.

-2) Provide some cost control measures to prevent billing surprises.
+<i class="fa fa-wrench fa-4x"></i>  <h1>Make it easy!</h1>

+Most cloud systems require an experienced computer professional to figure out how to provision resources.
+If you just want to allow a user to spin up a virtual machine that they can connect to remotely to do some work, its often a complex process.

+SCAMP aims to make it easier by hiding much of the plumbing from your end users.

+<i class="fa fa-money fa-4x"></i>  <h1>Control Costs!</h1>

+Cloud systems have alot of "dials" you need to track to be able to calculate billing costs.
+And even if you do understand them, there's no guarantee that they'll be used appropriately and not accidently run your bill up.

+Two key features of SCAMP are the ability to estimate the amount that each resource costs you, but also put budgets in place.
+This features extend to having the ability to automatically shut down expensive resources when they are not in use.

+<i class="fa fa-book fa-4x"></i> # What is SCAMP #

-To that end, we have created SCAMP as an open source solution.
-Our goal is as follows:
+To that end, we are creating the Simple Cloud Manager Project, or SCAMP for short.
+This open source solution has the following goals:

-- Address the challenges above for Microsoft Azure subscriptions with a project that can be easily deployed by subscription owners to provide an "out of the box" solution
+<i class="fa fa-arrow-circle-o-right"></i> Create am easily deployed "out of the box" solution to address access and cost control concerns for Microsoft Azure.

-- Provide a reference implementation that takes advantage of the latest enhancements to Azure's Management API for those that want to build their own solution.
+<i class="fa fa-arrow-circle-o-right"></i> Provide a reference implementation that takes advantage of the latest enhancements to Azure's Management API for those that want to build their own solution.

-- Demonstrate how new Microsoft technologies can be combined with the latest Open Source innovations
+<i class="fa fa-arrow-circle-o-right"></i> Demonstrate how new Microsoft technologies can be combined with the latest Open Source innovations

-- Be transparent and engage with the open source community
+<i class="fa fa-arrow-circle-o-right"></i> Create a vibrant open source community around the solution by being transparent from the start and accepting feedback/input from all sources.

 We hope you find this effort interesting and valuable and will possibly even join us in this journey.